gchoquetMS/jeopardy-game/readme.md

  1. Clone Repository
  2. Turn on your audio (Optional... but highly reccomended!)
- 3. Open public/index.html with a server of your choice in your web browser `http-server public/`
+ 3. Open public/index.html with a server of your choice in your web browser
  4. Enjoy

 Using Docker via [Dockerhub](https://hub.docker.com/repository/docker/renatocamara/jeopardy-game):